-- Sweep up and remove sand and litter from sidewalks and driveways to prevent these materials from being washed into a catch basin by snowmelt or rainwater runoff.
-Never hose them into a catch basin.
+- Sweep and remove sand & litter from sidewalks and driveways to stop them from being washed into basins.
+Never hose them into the street or drains.

-- Check your car for drips and oil leaks and fix them promptly.
+- Check your car for drips & oil leaks and fix them promptly.
 Use drip pans if necessary.
-Don’t hose leaks into a catch basin, use kitty litter or sand to absorb and dispose of in your household garbage.
+Don’t hose leaks into a catch basin, instead use kitty litter or sand to absorb it and properly dispose of in your household garbage.

-- Compost or mulch yard waste.
-Don’t leave it in the street or sweep it into a catch basin.
-Leaves may be brought to the Flanders Road Transfer Station for composting. (but no plastic bags or grass is allowed).
+- Compost or mulch yard waste including grass cuttings.
+Don’t move near the street or sweep into catch basins.
+Leaves may be brought to the Transfer Station loose or in paper bags.

-- Bring household products with any chemicals such as insecticides, pesticides, paint, solvents, used motor oil, and other auto fluids to a regional Household Hazardous Waste collection Never pour them onto the ground or in a catch basin.
+- Bring household chemicals such as insecticides, pesticide, paint, solvents, or used motor oil to Household Hazardous Waste collection events.
+Never pour onto the ground or in a catch basin.

 - Use pesticides and fertilizers sparingly; avoid applying before a rainstorm, and use organic, slow-release garden and yard fertilizers.